Here’s an example of creating a variable and initializing it:

 Often Dart’s control flow analysis can detect when a non-nullable variable is set to a non-null value before it’s used, but sometimes analysis fails.
 Two common cases are top-level variables and instance variables: Dart often can’t determine whether they’re set, so it doesn’t try.

-If you’re sure that a variable is set before it’s used,
+If you're sure that a variable is set before it's used, but Dart disagrees, you can fix the error by marking the variable as late

 :